edfx5o/Android-App-Sample/README.md

-# sunboxWebView
+# sunboxWebView Conversion
-Android App Web View for SunBox monitoring
+Conversion from Web View to Android